toptal/chewy/README.md

 Add `require 'chewy/minitest'` to your test_helper.rb, and then for tests which you'd like indexing test hooks, `include Chewy::Minitest::Helpers`.

+Since you can set :bypass strategy for test suites and manually handle import for the index and manually flush test indices using `Chewy.massacre`.
+This will help reduce unnecessary ES requests

-Also you will need to specify chewy strategy for indexing documents for tests.
-For testing environment `strategy`for indexing should be set to `urgent`.
+But if you require chewy to index/update model regularly in elastic in your test suite then you can specify chewy strategy for indexing documents as `urgent`.
 Add `Chewy.strategy(:urgent)` to test_helper.rb.

 ### DatabaseCleaner